jakartaee/saaj-api/CONTRIBUTING.md

 [//]: # "  "
 [//]: # " SPDX-License-Identifier: BSD-3-Clause "

-# Contributing to Jakarta SOAP with Attachments
+# Contributing to Jakarta XML Web Services

 Thanks for your interest in this project.